-- Open-air theatre – live performances in the castle grounds by a variety of theatre groups.
-Past performances include a range of iconic Shakespeare plays, Frankenstein and Ali Baba and the Forty Thieves
+- Open-air theatre – Live performances in the castle grounds by a variety of theatre groups.
+Past performances include a range of well-loved Shakespeare plays; Frankenstein; and Ali Baba and the Forty Thieves

-- Easter fun – an egg-hunt with a different.
+- Easter fun – An egg-hunt with a difference.
 Explore the castle ruins to claim your egg at the end

-- Spooky fun at Halloween – pumpkin-hunt, craft activities and teddy zip-wire
+- Spooky fun at Halloween – Join in on a pumpkin-hunt, craft activities and teddy zip-wire

 The National Trust asks that children are supervised at all times.